Agnes Schnabl

 About

 Agnes Schnabl is a freelance conductor and has been a lecturer in conducting and choir at the University of Music and Performing Arts Vienna since 2021.
-She is the director of the Austrian National Youth Choir, the Tyrolean National Youth Choir, the coro siamo (Vienna) and the ensemble kanti (Graz).
+She is the director of the coro siamo (Vienna), the Austrian National Youth Choir, the Tyrolean National Youth Choir and the ensemble kanti (Graz).
 She works as a choir director and an educator at choir conducting courses and has served as a jury member at national and international choral competitions.

 In 2024, she won first prize at the London International Choral Conducting Competition.
 She also earned second prize and the audience award with the Tyrolean National Youth Choir at the International Choir Festival CantaRode 2025 in the Netherlands.
-Agnes has repeatedly worked with the Wiener Singverein, the choir of the Wiener Musikverein, and has undertaken guest conducting engagements with Vocalconsort Initium (Japan), Cor di Jëuni Gherdëina (Italy), Drauphilharmonie Villach, Chorus Alea, and other ensembles.
+Agnes has repeatedly worked with the Wiener Singverein, the choir of the Wiener Musikverein, and has undertaken guest conducting engagements with Vocalconsort Initium (Japan), Tyrolean Chamber Orchestra InnStrumeni, Drauphilharmonie Villach, Chorus Alea, Cor di Jëuni Gherdëina (Italy) and other ensembles.

 She studied conducting and choral conducting pedagogy at the University of Music and Performing Arts Graz with Johannes Prinz, Rahela Durič and Franz Jochum.
 Prior to that, she received conducting lessons from Alois Glaßner at the University of Music and Performing Arts Vienna as part of her music pedagogy studies.
 Additionally, she completed the postgraduate choral conducting course with Jörn Hinnerk-Andresen at the Mozarteum University Salzburg.
 She also gained valuable conducting insights from Justin Doyle and Florian Helgath.